linpengcheng/PurefunctionPipelineDataflow/doc/Follower_MS_Singularity_Architecture_en.md

 > of AI accelerators (e.g., GPUs, FPGAs).

-From its architecture diagram, its architecture is highly consistent with the **`"dispatch center (Virtual Unified Warehouse, integration layer or platform, the parent company of the enterprise group)" model`**, which only adds content about transparently preempt
+From its architecture diagram, its architecture is highly consistent with a variant of my Warehouse/Workshop Model: the **`"dispatch center (Virtual Unified Warehouse, integration layer or platform, the parent company of the enterprise group)" model`**, which only adds content about transparently preempt